erikdubois/Mint-Y-Colora-Theme/README.md

 were I can make further enhancements and changes.

-Rename the <b>folders</b> so that they are unique.
-E.g. Mint-Y-Sun

-Change the <b>index.theme</b> so that the names of the theme are the same as the folder.
-E.g. Mint-Y-Sun

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme and `Mint-Y-Sun` or `Mint-Y-Dark-Sun` as Gnome-Shell and Xfce-Notify theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme.

 # Uninstall the theme